-The Lasker Essay Contest engages young scientists and clinicians in a discussion about the big questions in biology and medicine, and the role of biomedical research in our society today.
-The contest aims to build skills in communicating important medical and scientific issues to broader audiences.
+The Lasker Essay Contest engages young scientists and clinicians in a discussion about big questions in biology and medicine, and the role of biomedical research in our society today.
+The Contest aims to build skills in communicating important medical and scientific issues to broader audiences.
 The Essay Contest topics are announced annually no later than the second week of February and can be found on this webpage.

-The contest is open to medical school students, interns, residents, and fellows; doctoral students and postdoctoral fellows in biomedical research; graduate students in public health programs; and graduate students in other health professions programs.
-The 2017 Essay Contest is open to international applicants, including those from programs outside the U.S.
+The Contest is open to medical school students, interns, residents, and fellows; doctoral students and postdoctoral fellows in biomedical research; graduate students in public health programs; and graduate students in other health professions programs.
+The 2018 Essay Contest is open to both US and international applicants, including those from programs outside the US.

-First-place award is $10,000 and an expense-paid trip (economy class travel and one-night hotel stay) to New York to meet the 2017 Lasker Award winners (on September 15, 2017).
+First-place award is $10,000 and an expense-paid trip (economy class travel and one-night hotel stay) to New York City to meet the 2018 Lasker Award winners (on September 21, 2018).
 Second- and third-place prizes are $5000 and $2500, respectively.
 All monetary prizes are to be used towards educational expenses.

 Essays will be evaluated based on 1) the innovation of the ideas and proposals and 2) how well these ideas are conveyed, i.e. the quality of writing, style, and clarity.
 Essays that are not written in English or are longer than 800 words will not be considered.

-David Hill shares with Lasker what inspired him to pursue a career in the field of human microbiome, how he prepared for the essay contest, and how he envisions his future as a young scientist.Read More
+David Ottenheimer shares what inspired him to pursue a career in the field of psychiatric illness, his views on the role of researchers in science communication, and how he sees his future as a young scientist.Read More